sahellebusch/assemble-audit/ARCHITECTURE.md

 - **Cost-efficiency** by leveraging serverless pay-as-you-go pricing.
 - **Simplicity** in management and debugging for a small team.

-This approach allows the startup to focus on delivering value while ensuring scalability and operational efficiency as the business grows.

----

-## Implementation Plan: Lambda Monolith
+### Rationale for Lambda Monolith

-### **Incremental Scalability Strategy**

-The Lambda Monolith will be designed with a future-oriented, incremental scalability approach:

-1. **Start as a Monolith in Lambda**:

-   - Implement all business logic as a cohesive unit to simplify development and deployment.
-   - Deploy the application in AWS Lambda to leverage serverless scalability.

-2. **Monitor Traffic and Performance**:

-   - Continuously monitor usage patterns and bottlenecks using AWS CloudWatch.
-   - Scale Lambda resources dynamically to handle traffic spikes.

-3. **Transition to a Running Service**:

-   - As traffic grows, migrate the monolith to a long-running containerized service (e.g., AWS ECS/Fargate or Kubernetes).
-   - Enable persistent connections and lower latency for high-throughput demands.

-4. **Break into Microservices as Needed**:

-   - Identify domain boundaries and split components (e.g., audit CRUD, notifications) into independent microservices when necessary.
-   - Use APIs or messaging queues (e.g., Amazon SQS) to enable communication between services.
+The lambda monolith is designed to ensure a seamless transition from initial development to a more scalable architecture as the system grows.
+Initially, all business logic will be implemented as a cohesive unit within AWS Lambda, leveraging its serverless scalability to simplify development and deployment.
+Usage patterns and performance will be continuously monitored using AWS CloudWatch, allowing for dynamic scaling of Lambda resources to handle traffic spikes effectively.
+As traffic increases, the monolith can be migrated to a long-running containerized service, such as AWS ECS/Fargate or Kubernetes, to support persistent connections and reduce latency for high-throughput demands.
+Over time, domain boundaries will be identified, enabling the system to evolve by splitting key components, like audit CRUD and notifications, into independent microservices.
+These microservices will communicate via APIs or messaging queues, such as Amazon SQS, ensuring the architecture remains flexible and scalable as business needs expand.

 ## Technology Choices and Rationale